 Cork has a long and bruising history, inextricably linked with Ireland's struggle for nationhood.

-The story begins in the 7th century, when St Finbarre founded a monastery on a corcach (marshy place).
+The story begins in the 7th century, when St Fin Barre (also spelt Finbarr and Finbarre) founded a monastery in the midst of a corcach (marshy place).
 By the 12th century the settlement had become the chief city of the Kingdom of South Munster, having survived raids and sporadic settlement by Norsemen.
-Irish rule was short-lived, and by 1185 Cork was under English rule.
+Irish rule was short-lived and by 1185 Cork was in the possession of the English.
 Thereafter it changed hands regularly during the relentless struggle between Irish and Crown forces.
-It survived Cromwellian assault only to fall to that merciless champion of Protestantism, William of Orange.
+It survived a Cromwellian assault only to fall to that merciless champion of Protestantism, William of Orange.

-During the 18th century Cork prospered, with butter, beef, beer and whiskey exported round the world from its port.
-A mere century later famine devastated both county and city, and robbed Cork of millions of its inhabitants by death or emigration.
+During the 18th century Cork prospered, with butter, beef, beer and whiskey exported around the world from its port.
+A mere century later famine devastated both county and city, and robbed Cork of tens of thousands (and Ireland of millions) of its inhabitants by death or emigration.

-The ‘Rebel City’s’ deep-seated Irishness ensured that it played a key role in Ireland’s struggle for independence.
-Mayor Thomas MacCurtain was killed by the Black and Tans in 1920.
-His successor, Terence MacSwiney, died in London’s Brixton prison after a hunger strike.
-The British were at their most brutally repressive in Cork – much of the centre, including St Patrick’s St, the City Hall and the Public Library, was burned down.
-Cork was also a regional focus of Ireland’s self-destructive Civil War in 1922–23.
+The 'Rebel City's' deep-seated Irishness ensured that it played a key role in Ireland's struggle for independence.
+Mayor Thomas MacCurtain was killed by the Black and Tans (British auxiliary troops, so-named because their uniforms were a mixture of army khaki and police black) in 1920.
+His successor, Terence MacSwiney, died in London's Brixton prison after a hunger strike.
+The British were at their most brutally repressive in Cork – much of the centre, including St Patrick's St, the City Hall and the Public Library, was burned down.
+Cork was also a regional focus of Ireland's Civil War in 1922–23.

 Today it's a young city, thanks in part to its university: 40% of the population is under 25, and at just 11%, it has the lowest percentage of over 65s in Europe.